 - Building a first-of-its-kind ethylene storage unit to handle operational problems rather than having to flare ethylene while fixes are made;

-Once built, the facility will recycle and reuse water in its processes, drawing approximately 20 million gallons per day from the Ohio River.
-Approximately 80 percent will evaporate as clean steam; the rest will be treated to remove impurities and then tested to ensure it meets water quality standards before it’s the water isreturned to the river.
+Once completed, the facility will recycle and reuse water in its processes, drawing approximately 20 million gallons per day from the Ohio River.
+Approximately 80 percent will evaporate as clean steam; the rest will be treated to remove impurities and then tested to ensure it meets water quality standards before the water is returned to the river.

-Other measures Shell will take to protect water quality include:
+Shoreline improvements and erosion protection along the Ohio River adjacent to the facility are already underway.
+Other steps Shell will take to protect water quality include: